Introduction

 Betws-y-Coed

-For these reasons it is understandably a very popular destination for many people visiting the region, but at the same time it is one of the most scenic places to stay!
+For these reasons it is understandably a very popular destination for many people visiting the region, but at the same time it is definitely one of the most scenic and pretty places to stay!

 It can get extremely busy in the summer months but if you take one of the many hiking trails starting in the village you can soon escape the crowds and surround yourself with nature.

-Accommodation, cafes, restaurants and shops - including many outdoor clothing stores! - can be found in Betws-y-Coed whilst other villages and towns are just a short drive away.
+Accommodation, cafes, restaurants and shops - including lots of outdoor clothing stores! - can be found in Betws-y-Coed, whilst other villages and towns (such as Trefriw and Llanrwst mentioned above) are just a short distance away.

 Crafnant House is our boutique B&B in the village of Trefriw

-Glan Y Ddol is a lovely, cosy dog-friendly self-catering cottage in Trefriw
+Glan Y Ddol is a cosy dog-friendly self-catering cottage in Trefriw

 The Princes Arms is a traditional hotel serving excellent food in Trefriw